Sharon from North Carolina asked: "I was told that a woman who wears pants is not saved. Is that true?"

 The short answer is no, that’s not true.
 But I’ll elaborate.

-The Bible does require that we not try to present ourselves as belonging to the other gender.
+The Bible does require that we try to not present ourselves as belonging to the other gender.
 In other words, you as a woman should not try to make people think you are a man.
 Conversely, a man should not try to make people think he’s a woman.
 But that’s not directly related to a woman wearing pants.
 There are pants for women, and women who wear them still look like women.

 Of course, there is a plea from the apostle Paul for a woman to dress modestly.
 (See 1 Timothy 2:9-10.)
 Paul encouraged women to be modest, discrete, God-honoring, and feminine in their dress and apparel.
 Make sure that whatever you choose to wear maintains the biblical standard of modesty.